NicholasGrady/ActiveDirectoryLab/README.md

 <img src="https://i.imgur.com/R73SarK.png"/>
 <br />
 <br />
-After Active Directory Domain Service was successfully installed, I opened the Active Directory User and Computer and added in a new Organizational Unit for Admin accounts and added in a new user Nicholas Grady: <br/>
+After Active Directory Domain Service was successfully installed, I opened the Active Directory User and Computer and added in a new Organizational Unit for Admin accounts and added in a new user Nicholas Grady, using the organizations naming convention of "a-ngrady" for the account.
+For the rest of the Lab I log out of the default domain admin account and log into a-ngrady as a best practice for security/auditing: <br/>
 <img src="https://i.imgur.com/pWKk9S9.png"/>
 <br />
 <br />